nmantani/FileInsight-plugins/README.md

   Scan selected region (the whole file if not selected) to find embedded files
 * Disassemble
   Disassemble selected region (the whole file if not selected)
+* Extract VBA macro
+  Extract Microsoft Office VBA macro from selected region (the whole file if not selected)
 * File type
   Identify file type of selected region (the whole file if not selected)
 * Find PE file